HMAS Anzac (FFH 150): Operational history

 In February 2024 it was announced that Anzac was due to decommission in 2024, the first of her class, to free up funding for a future enlargement of the RAN.
-Her sister ship, Arunta, is scheduled to be decommissioned in 2026 while the remainder of the class would not receive any more major upgrades.
+Her sister ship, Arunta, was scheduled to be decommissioned in 2026 while the remainder of the class would not receive any more major upgrades.
 On 18 May 2024, a decommissioning ceremony was held for Anzac at HMAS Stirling.
+HMAS Anzac was scrapped in 2025.